carrie823/HTTP5212---Passion-Project-Final---CarrieNg/HTTP5212-Passion Project3/README.md

 This is a content management system for a web app for artist to showcase their artwork online.
 This web application used code-first migration to create databases, and can preform CRUD features.
 Please note, that the not all the features are complete.

 ## Database
 There are 3 databases in this application, which are the Artist table, Artwork table, and Comments table.
 The Artist table has 3 columns (ArtistId, FirstName, LastName).
 The Artwork table has 5 columns (ArtworkId, ArtworkName, ArtworkDescription, ArtistId (Foreign Key), and ArtworkImage).
-The comment table has 3 columns (CommentId, CommentText, ArtworkId).
+The comment table has 3 columns (CommentId, CommentText, ArtworkId (Foreign Key)).

 ## Using the Database and Application
 ### Getting data from the API: